 A downloadable game for Windows, Linux, and Android

-Jumpvalley is both an app and a library you can use to test and run 3D platformer levels.
-It's currently being developed using the Godot Engine.
+Jumpvalley is both an app and a library you can use to test and run 3D platformer levels!
+It's being made using the Godot Engine.

-Jumpvalley also features a "core" API in its repository (linked above) that level developers can use to code their levels.
+Jumpvalley also features a "core" API in its repository (this one) that level developers can use to code their levels.
 The core API also features some classes that can be used to code a 3D platformer app or game.

 Important: While it is currently possible to make a platformer level in Jumpvalley with the Godot Editor, backwards-compatibility is subject to being broken while Jumpvalley is still in major version zero (0.x.x).
 This is because level formatting and behavior hasn't been set in stone yet.
 If you want to prevent your level from being broken between minor versions, please wait until Jumpvalley has reached major version one (1.0.0).